Let’s travel together.

 Mr Walter Gale

 Walter Gale died in the arms of his lifelong friend, Major C. Griffith who was visiting him in his Parliament House office, on 27 July 1927.
-A former athlete, Walter Gale hadn’t been in the best of health since moving to Canberra and had been experiencing shortness of breath and was having difficulty climbing stairs unaided.
+A former athlete, Walter Gale hadn’t been in the best of health since moving to Canberra.
+He was increasingly short of breath and had difficulty climbing stairs unaided.

-Photograph of the Hon.
-Littleton Groom presiding as Speaker in the House of Representatives with the Clerk of the House, Mr Walter Gale, in front.
+The Hon.
+Littleton Groom presiding as Speaker in the House of Representatives with the Clerk of the House, Mr Walter Gale, seated in front.
 National Archives of Australia, A3560,3091; Item ID 1991391.
-This would have been one of the last photographs taken of Mr Walter Gale before his death during the Parliamentary recess on 27 July 1927.
+One of the last photographs taken of Mr Walter Gale before his death during the Parliamentary recess on 27 July 1927.

 Major Griffith described the lead up to his friend’s death.